IBM/istio101/workshop/exercise-5/README.md

 2d
 ```

 3. Make note of the external IP address that you retrieved in the previous step, as it will be used to access the Guestbook app in later parts of the course.
-You can create an environment variable called $INGRESS_IP with your IP address.
+Create an environment variable called $INGRESS_IP with your IP address.

 Example:
 ```